twitter260/twitter260.github.io/index.md

 ### Sentiment Analysis

 ![saturday_sentiment_time](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/saturday_sentiment_time.png)
 The average twitter sentiment throughout the day during the rally.
 The size of the points is proportional to the number of tweets in each 15 minute interval, and the color of each point indicates of whether the mean sentiment is positive or negative for that interval.

 ![sentiment_time_network](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/sentiment_time_network.png)
 Again the average sentiment over time is plotted against time.
 However, the dataset is reduced to those tweets that were part of the largest network neighborhoods based on user interaction (tweets and/or replies).
-The dataset is then separated into network neighborhoods to examine the average sentiment for each neighborhood over the course of the day
+The plots are then faceted  by network neighborhoods and fit with loess curves to examine the change in sentiment for each neighborhood over the course of the day

 ![trump_network](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/trump_network.png)
-This plot represents the average sentiment of the persons tweeting at Donald Trump during the White Lives Matter rally.
-Interestingly, the sentiment if higher before the first rally in Shelbyville, and lowest when the Murfreesboro rally fails to manifest, which is the opposite of the general trend seen in the plot of all twitter users in the Murfreesboro/Shelbyville area.
+This plot represents the average sentiment of the persons tweeting in Donald Trump’s twitter network during the White Lives Matter rally.
+Interestingly, the sentiment if highest before the first rally in Shelbyville, and lowest when the Murfreesboro rally fails to manifest, which contrasts the general trend seen in the plot of all twitter users in the Murfreesboro/Shelbyville area.

 ![sentiment_share](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/sentiment_share.png)
 This plot shows the share of sentiments expressed that were classified as “anticipation” or “fear”.
 The size of each point is representative of the number of each sentiments expressed in that particular 15 minute interval for both anticipation and fear.
 A clear increase in the share of anticipation and fear sentiments is seen in the early stages of the Shelbyville rally, and a similarly dramatic decrease is seen as the second rally in Murfreesboro dissipates.